 These factors will be considered along with our ongoing budget administration to help us make final content decisions.
 Content ideas will be evaluated by a group of diverse VPM team members and may involve several rounds of review and requests for additional information.
 A response may take up to eight weeks.

 News coverage in the U.S. and locally doesn’t seem to be fully meeting the needs of our community.
 VPM has an opportunity to fill this void and provide a deeper understanding of local and regional issues.
 We will continue to increase our news coverage across platforms to inform, engage and inspire current and new audiences.
 VPM News will serve to bring us together, building empathy and a better understanding of various perspectives.

 History is vital to our understanding of the past and how we put context around future events.
-Located in central Virginia, VPM is in a rich historical area of the country with amazing historically relevant sites and deep intellectual capital to draw from.
+Located Headquartered in Central Virginia, VPM is in a rich historical area of the country with amazing historically relevant sites and deep intellectual capital to draw from.
 Finding ways to tell these stories across platforms to audiences of all ages will be a priority.